caarmen/TestAlarmManager/README.md

 AND
 * The application creates an account on the device

-If any oen of these conditions is not true, the alarm is scheduled correctly.
+If any one of these conditions is not true, the alarm is scheduled correctly.

 Steps to reproduce: